M-Faiq-7R/net-forge/README.md

 ./client
 ```

-You can launch multiple clients from separate terminals to test simultaneous connections and message broadcasting.
+You can launch multiple clients from separate terminals to test simultaneous connections.

----

-## 🧪 Example

 ```bash
 # Terminal 1